Sini Kufteh (Oven-Baked Kufteh)

 Directions for the filling:

 1. In a large skillet, cook the meat over medium heat until it is no longer pink.
 Drain any excess fat.
-Remove meat from pan.
+Place cooked meat in a bowl and set aside.

 Assembling and baking the Sini Kufteh: